XyonX/notes-vault/DSA/Stack/compact_version.md

 ## asteroid_collision
 - Notes: We are given an array asteroids of integers representing asteroids in a row.
 For each asteroid, the absolute value represents its size, and the sign represents its direction.
 Find out the state of the asteroids after all collisions.

+## largest_rectangle_in_histogram
+- Notes: Given an array of integers heights representing the histogram's bar height where the width of each bar is 1, return the area of the largest rectangle in the histogram.